-Despite this, there are still misconceptions that STEM related careers are aimed at and best suited for men rather than women.
-We aim to change this opinion and bring awareness to young girls studying in school and encourage them to take STEM subjects by showing them all the career opportunities that could be available to them.
+Despite this, there are still misconceptions that STEM careers are aimed at and best suited for men rather than women.
+We aim to change this opinion and bring awareness to young girls studying in school.
+We want to encourage them to take STEM subjects by showing demonstrating the career opportunities available to them.

 “It is widely acknowledged that STEM careers tend to be male-dominated – in fact, just 13% of the overall UK STEM workforce is female.
 It is important that young people realise that these subjects and exciting job roles are not just for men.”